John-Otago/PhD-Plus/README.md

 ## 7 Become Self-Owned (continued)

 ### 7.1 Strategic Thinking
+I’m still trying but it’s very difficult to find a good book on generic strategic thinking.
+Strategy is mostly discussed in the military, foreign affairs and national security, and business administration.
+Few people talk about how it functions in everyday life.

+In fact, many people already engage strategic thinking on a day-to-day basis, from planning to decision-making, although most of them are not conscious that what they do is ‘strategy’.

+I truly believe that strategic thinking is an essential skill in today’s world to help people think, plan, and realise their goals and potential.
+Strategy is what gets you from A to B, or from where you are to where you want to be.

+You can always read [*The Art of War*](https://en.wikipedia.org/wiki/The_Art_of_War), which has already been applied to many respects of everyday life.
+You can also check out Yale’s [Brady-Johnson Program in Grand Strategy](https://grandstrategy.yale.edu/) and relevant publications, although grand strategy (what they teach) is still different from everyday strategic thinking.
+There are many books talking about business strategies, too.

+I’ve put together some books here on various aspects of ‘strategy’ and hope to grow the collection when I come across more resources.

+#### Strategy to focus on the most important things and reduce noise/distraction

+#### Strategy to make use of (limited) resources

+#### Strategy to get from A to B in the most effective and efficient way

+#### Strategy to deal with risks and uncertainties

 ### 7.2 Decision-Making
 - **Noise: A Flaw in Human Judgment** (D Kahneman et al., 2021, Little, Brown Spark)